SRGSSR/playsrg-apple/docs/README.md

 	brew install imagemagick ghostscript
 	brew install jq

-Some project dependencies are retrieved using [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](https://cocoapods.org/).
-Be sure that these tools are available on your system.
+Some project dependencies are retrieved using [CocoaPods](https://cocoapods.org/).
+Be sure that this tool is available on your system.

 ## Building the project